sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/getting-started-python.md

 In this guide, we've delved into the integration of a Python gRPC server with Tyk Gateway.

-We have explained how to implement a Python gRPC server and equipped developers with the necessary tools, knowledge and capabilities to effectively utilise Tyk Gateway through gRPC services.
+We have explained how to implement a Python gRPC server and equipped developers with the necessary tools, knowledge and capabilities to effectively utilize Tyk Gateway through gRPC services.

 The following essential groundwork has been covered: